michaelskyf/selog/README.md

 If You want to see how selog works, simply run `make run`

 ## Instructions
-To add selog to Your project include _selog.h_ and compile _selog.c_

 To initialize logging use function `void selog_setup_default(void)`

-After the call use macros:
+After the call use these macros to print a message to desired loglevel:
 ```
 log_trace(...)
 log_debug(...)